leopengningchuan/personal_utils/NOTE_AND_REFERENCE.md

 ---

+#### Hypothesis Testing
+*Definition*:
+Hypothesis testing is a form of statistical inference that uses data from a sample to draw conclusions about a population parameter or a population probability distribution.

+---

 #### F-Test
 *Definition*:
 An F-test is any statistical test that uses an F-distributed test statistic under the null hypothesis.
 The F-statistic is typically constructed as a ratio of two independent variance estimates (mean squares), each scaled by their degrees of freedom.
 It is used to compare variability across groups, compare statistical models, or test joint hypotheses about parameters.

-1. F-test in Linear Regression (Model Significance Test) The F-statistic tells if any of the independent variables is related to the dependent variable.
+**F-test in Linear Regression (Model Significance Test)** The F-statistic tells if any of the independent variables is related to the dependent variable.

 Hypotheses:

 $$H_0: \beta_1 = \beta_2 = ... = \beta_k = 0$$

-  $$H_1: At least one \beta_i ≠ 0$$
+$$H_1: \text{At least one} \beta_i ≠ 0$$

 Relationship between F-test and t-test:
 In simple linear regression (one predictor), the overall F-test is mathematically equivalent to the t-test for the slope, because:

 $$F = t^2$$

 This equivalence holds only when the model has a single predictor.
 In multiple regression, ANOVA, or variance tests, F-tests serve different purposes and are not interchangeable with t-tests.

-2. F-test in ANOVA
+**F-test in ANOVA (Analysis of Variance)**
 The F-statistic tells if the means of two or more population are equal.

 Hypotheses: